realmohsin/notes/linux/linux.md

   - home - folder that contains home folder for each user on the os
   - usr - lots of executable files, libraries, programs. if we install software, usually ends up here. (most likely user specific programs go here whereas system wide programs go to bin?)

 - extension does not determine file type, but should match expectations otherwise programs cannot open properly

 - a file is specified without slash at the end. directories are specified with slash at the end like logs/

-- nano - simple text editor that can be used from terminal. simpler than vim or emacs

-- bash keeps a record of the commands we previously entered.
-You can scroll through the history using the up and down arrows, but also see a file of the history at ~/.bash_history.
-You can search the history at the command line with ctrl+r, then use ctrl+r again to cycle through, enter to use command, down arrow to exit search.

-- less - program for viewing a file rather than editing, useful for viewing large files as they are broken up into 'pages' to turn

-- standard streams
+## standard streams
 - the three standard streams are communication channels between a computer program and its environment - standard input, standard output and standard error. (is this the case for user made binaries or just built-in or common programs? can you tap into this notion of standard streams in nodejs programs?)
 - standard streams are data streams that connect a computer program to the environment its executing in
 - standard output is a place to which a program or command can send information.
 We can control where standard output sends its data to, although there is a default per environment, usually the terminal.
 We can send standard output to a file, printer, another command.
 We can chain commands together when we send the output of one command as the input to another command. (for the notion of sending standard output to another command, does this mean for command line programs the program needs to end by outputting standard output? what happens if a command outputs to standard output twice, once at start then at end of script, which output gets used by chained command as input?)
 - standard error is where programs send error messages. by default the shell directs error information to the screen, but we can change that.
-- standard input is where a program or co mmand gets its input information from. by default, the shell directs standard input from the keyboard. the input information could come from a keyboard, a file, or even another command.
+- standard input is where a program or command gets its input information from. by default, the shell directs standard input from the keyboard. the input information could come from a keyboard, a file, or even another command.
 - standard input is different from accepting arguments.
 It's a separate channel to accept data from, and its default of coming from the keyboard is rarely used. (rare example of default stdin being used - cat command with no arguments waits for you to type things to echo back.) any program that begins a prompt for you to type into is using stdin and its default of keyboard usage.
 - redirection describes the ways we can alter the source of standard input (from its default keyboard), and the destinations for standard output and standard error (from its default terminal)

 - redirecting output - the redirect output symbol (>) tells the shell to redirect the output of a command to a specific file instead of the screen.
 Use (>>) to append to the file instead of overwriting.
 - to pass contents of a file to standard input use (<) - command < filename
 - can redirect standard input and output at the same time. example - cat < original.txt > output.txt (taking advantage of the fact that cat echoes standard input)